 Acting Executive Director, Center for International Development at Harvard University

 Prior to CID, Andrea was an Advisor to Grameen Research and Director with Cambridge Energy Research Associates (IHS CERA), a global energy research firm.
-She launched several new businesses for IHS CERA, including the firm's Global Power Forum, a membership serving C-level executives from electric utilities, in- dependent power producers and host government ministries.
-Andrea had a lead development role in the launch of CERA's Asia Pacific energy practice and global financial services practice.
+She launched several new businesses for IHS CERA, including the firm's Global Power Forum, a membership serving C-level executives from electric utilities, independent power producers and government ministries; CERA's Asia Pacific Energy practice and its global financial services practice.

 Director, Center for International Development at Harvard University; Professor of the Practice of Economic Development, Harvard Kennedy School

-Previously, he served as the first Chief Economist of the Inter-American Development Bank (1994-2000), where he created the Research Department.
+Previously, Professor Hausmann served as the first Chief Economist of the Inter-American Development Bank (1994-2000), where he created the Research Department.
 He has served as Minister of Planning of Venezuela (1992-1993) and as a member of the Board of the Central Bank of Venezuela.
 He also served as Chair of the IMF-World Bank Development Committee.

 He was Professor of Economics at the Instituto de Estudios Superiores de Administracion (IESA) (1985-1991) in Caracas, where he founded the Center for Public Policy.
 His research interests include issues of growth, macroeconomic stability, international finance, and the social dimensions of development.